paulootavio343/python-voice-typing/README.md

 2. Install ffmpeg: Follow the instructions for your platform (https://ffmpeg.org/download.html).
 3. Select the Whisper model to download automatically.
 The default is "base.en".
 5. Run the script: `python voice_typing.py`
-6. Press and release the Ctrl key to start recording.
+6. Press and release the Ctrl+Space keys to start recording.
 Recording will automatically stop when no speech is detected for 2 seconds.

 **Notes:**